Nursing Home Abuse Cases

 Inadequate Screening and Training

-Contact Our Experienced Lawyers For A Free Case Evaluation
+Contact Our Experienced Nursing Home Abuse and Neglect Lawyers For A Free Case Evaluation

-If you believe that you or your loved one has been the victim of Nursing Home Abuse or Neglect, call us at 561-270-0913 or toll free 844-847-8300 or contact us online to talk with an experienced lawyer about your injuries.
-If you can't travel to our office, we will come to you, or we can work by phone, fax, email or other methods of communication.
+If you believe that you or your loved one has been the victim of Nursing Home Abuse or Neglect, call The Russo Firm at 844-847-8300 or contact us online to talk with an experienced lawyer about your injuries.
+If you can’t travel to our office, we will come to you, or we can work by phone, fax, email or other methods of communication.
 Remember, you pay no fee unless we obtain compensation for you.